 Sony PlayStation VR

-From the disclaimer:
+From Sony's disclaimer:

 "Before using, read the Health and Safety warnings in the VR headset instruction manual.
 Carefully follow all instructions for setup and use.
 The VR headset is not for use by children under age 12.
 Take steps to prevent pets, children, or other obstacles entering the area during use."